123avi/kafka-akka-example/README.md

-**Akka Scala-Kafka-Client example**
+**Akka actors communicating through Apache Kafka using Scala-Kafka-Client**

-The project shows simple example of using scala-kafka-client
+The project shows simple example of using akka actors and scala-kafka-client, communicating through Apache Kafka.

 Setting up the development environment: